0xKoda/BoundSouls/README.md

 # Bound Souls - SBT

-A novel attempt at soul bound tokens as discussed in this [paper](https://vitalik.ca/general/2022/01/26/soulbound.html).
+A simple solution for soul bound tokens as discussed in this [paper](https://vitalik.ca/general/2022/01/26/soulbound.html).

 ## Details

-Each token must be non transferrable when bound to a soul.
+Registry.sol provides a public API for querying the state of souls.

-Binding souls is revokable.
+Souls may bind after 2 nominations from fellow soulbound.

-A modifier to check if the contract to interact with is a bound soul.
+Souls may be revoked by upstanding soulBound, the Wizards.

 ### Setup